 Build strong will power

 It’s literally a mind over matter thing that will build a lot of mental strength.
-Mental strength that over time becomes a habit, and can seep into other areas of your life.
+The mental strength that over time becomes a habit, and can seep into other areas of your life.

 Refines hair and skin